ESClay/cbg-site-cms/src/pages/about/index.md

 ###

-You see, I have a full time job as a software developer, I’m a husband, and also a dad to a pretty amazing little boy.
+You see, I have a full time job as a software developer and I'm a single dad to a pretty amazing little boy.
 Podcasting however, fits right into my life!

 ###